JulietteArchambeau/GOPredEvalPinpin/README.md

 ## Software versions

 Analyses were undertaken with R version 4.3.3.
-R package versions are shown at the end of each script and in `RPackageCitations.html`.
+R package versions are shown at the end of each report and in [RPackageCitations.html](https://juliettearchambeau.github.io/GOPredEvalPinpin/RPackageCitations.html).

 ## References